-Canon 5DS R versus Canon 200D
+Canon 5DS R vs 200D

-Body comparison: Canon 5DS R vs Canon 200D
+Body comparison: Canon 5DS R vs 200D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 200D is considerably smaller (36 percent) than the Canon 5DS R. Moreover, the 200D is substantially lighter (51 percent) than the 5DS R. It is worth mentioning in this context that the 5DS R is splash and dust resistant, while the 200D does not feature any corresponding weather-sealing.